learning-zone/ielts-materials/writing.md

 **1. TASK ACHIEVEMENT: (25%)**

-* Answer all parts of the question
+* Pay attention to ALL issues in the essay question
-* Present relevant ideas
+* Write about the issues rather than just the general topic
-* Fully explain these ideas
+* Answer the essay question with relevant main points
-* Support ideas with relevant, specific examples
+* Plan your supporting points so they don’t go off the topic
-* Word Count
+* Write over 250 words

 **2. COHERENCE AND COHESION: (25%)**

-* Structure your answers in logical paragraphs
+* Have either four or five paragraphs but not more and not less
-* One main idea per paragraph
+* Have just one central topic in each body paragraph
 * Include an introduction and conclusion
 * Support main points with an explanation and then an example
 * Use cohesive linking words accurately and appropriately